 - Lastly but not least, we have Velcro and Velcro-free closures.
 You can pick whichever you want, but Velcro-free closures are easier to use and faster to put on and remove from the bar.
 Also, you don’t need to worry about the Velcro starting to wear down.
 On the other hand, Velcro closures are more secure and safer to use.

 Obviously, the number 1 reason for using a barbell pad is to squat.
 This includes both back and front squatting if you want to protect your clavicle and front delts.

 However there a few other exercises on which you can use the bar pad.

-When doing lunges, the bar is sitting in the same exact position as when you squat, so the reason of using a pad is obvious.
-Though, with lunges you will use significantly lower weights, which doesn’t really make the use of a pad mandatory.
+When doing lunges, the bar is sitting in the same exact position as when you squat, so the reason for using a pad is obvious.
+Though, with lunges, you will use significantly lower weights, which doesn’t really make the use of a pad mandatory.